ngadiyar93/ngadiyar93.github.io/Random.md

 My native language (the one I speak with family) is [Konkani](https://en.wikipedia.org/wiki/Konkani_language).
 Among the numerous dialects of Konkani, I speak the [Gaud Saraswat Brahmin](https://en.wikipedia.org/wiki/Gaud_Saraswat_Brahmin) dialect at home.

-### Inspirations
+### People who inspire me
 One of my great-uncles, Prof. N.R.
 Kamath was a pioneering Chemical Engineer, professor of Chemical Engineering, and the first deputy director of the Indian Institute of Technology Bombay (IIT-Bombay).
 I have always looked up to his life and career for inspiration, as I also want to tread in the path of teaching and research.
 His students have established a named professorship at IIT-Bombay in his memory.
 A youtube video about his life can be found [here](https://www.youtube.com/watch?v=4qMXQki9hqU) and some more material is [here](https://fundamatics.net/article/n-r-kamath-an-iconoclast-and-an-educator/)

-I am also proud to note that several people with origins from Mangalore have significantly contributed to electrical engineering (specifically power engineering).
+Several people with origins from my hometown Mangalore have significantly contributed to electrical engineering (specifically power engineering).
 This includes [Prof. Mangalore Anant Pai (M.A.
 Pai)](https://ece.illinois.edu/about/directory/faculty/mapai) at the University of Illinois Urbana-Champaign and [Prof. Jayant Baliga](https://www.ece.ncsu.edu/people/bjbaliga/) at NC State University (Inventor of the IGBT).
 They have never ceased to inspire me..

 ### Hobbies